- Dec 1, 2016

-- A physgun is not to be utilised as a pointer or laser to attract people's attention or similar.
+- A physgun may not be utilised as a pointer or laser to attract people's attention or similar.
 Using it in this manner can result in a blacklist from using it at all.

 - You may not kill or knock out players without a valid In-Character reason.

 - You may not kill a player for simply insulting you.
-Threaten them with a firearm and alternatively shoot them to injure them first.
-If they persists after this, you are free to kill them.
+Threaten them with a weapon and alternatively shoot them to injure them first.
+If they persist after this, you are free to kill them.

 - Vehicle Deathmatch is not allowed without a proper reason.
-You may use your vehicle as a weapon if your or a befriended life is in immediate danger and no other option of self defense is available.
+You may use your vehicle as a weapon if you or a befriended life is in immediate danger.

 - Attacking to kill should be carried out sensibly and not as a first resort, unless you have a good reason for immediate lethal action.

-- You may not kill police deputies unless you have a valid roleplay reason to do so.
-These could include, but is not limited to, visibly carrying illegal weapons or visibly performing an illegal activity.
+- You may not kill a Law Enforcement Officer unless you have a valid roleplay reason to do so.
+These could include, but are not limited to, visibly carrying illegal weapons or visibly performing an illegal activity.
 These reasons depend on the context.
 If police are attempting to initiate an arrest on you while you are carrying hidden illegal items in your inventory, that is a valid reason to kill them.

-- You may not harm a deputy for writing you, your friends or crew members a ticket.
-In addition, you may not harm a police deputy for previously arresting you and/or confiscating items from your inventory.
+- You may not harm a Law Enforcement Officer for writing you, your friends or organization/party members a ticket.
+In addition, you may not harm a Law Enforcement Officer for previously arresting you and/or confiscating items from your inventory.

-- Law enforcement may only be harmed if they are a direct threat to you.
-Passing by deputies, such as those obeying NLR, may not be harmed unless they initiate on you.
+- Law Enforcement may only be harmed if they are a direct threat to you.
+Passing by officers and deputies, such as those obeying NLR, may not be harmed unless they initiate on you.

 - You may not loot a corpse during a gunfight if you are not directly involved in that situation.

-- Police are allowed to confiscate illegal belongings of these corpses, regardless of their involvement.
+- Law Enforcement Officers are eligible to confiscate illegal belongings of these corpses.

-- You are required to give the opposing party a reasonable time-period to respond and act upon your commands in situations where the rules allow various outcomes based on how the opposing party reacts.
-For example, it is forbidden to shoot someone instantly after giving them the order to put their hands up while at gunpoint.
-You need to make sure the opposing party heard you.
+- You are required to give the opposing party a reasonable amount of time to respond and act upon your commands and must make sure they heard you.
 Keep the voice-chat delay in mind.

 - The Third-Person view may not be used before and during combat.
 This includes switching back and forth from your equipped weapons to perform this action.